Acinate/strategy-simulation/README.md

 This protects our accounts from the inevitable draw-downs.
 Worst case scenario we lose 10 trades in a row and lose $250.
 However, we still have a massive bank-roll that will supply us with unlimited $250 initial balances.

 ## Todo
+* ~~Extend Strategy object to create FuturesStrategy object~~
-* Extend Strategy object to create FuturesStrategy object
+* Extend Strategy object to create CryptoStrategy object
 * Add setCommissionAmount function
 * Add Market Data to back test on.
 Random trades on 1 minute chart.